Home Chemistry Element Metals

 Ductility of Metals

 A metal is generally ductile in nature.
-It is the property due to which a metal can be drawn into thin wire.
-Gold is the most ductile metal found in our earth.
+It is the property due to which a metal can be drawn into a thin wire.
+Gold is the most ductile metal found on Earth.

 Malleability Metals